-Let me emphasize that this course may be seen as the Master's program "capstone" course, where you are expected to show what you have learned over the last two years as students in the program by producing a well-conceived, thoroughly-researched, and meticulously-prepared paper of publishable quality.
-Therefore, you are required to spend ample time to prepare and write the best paper you can possibly write.
+This course may be seen as the Master's program "capstone" course, where you are expected to show what you have learned over the last two years in the program by producing a well-conceived, thoroughlyresearched, and meticulously-prepared paper of publishable quality.
+Therefore, you are required to spend ample time to plan and to write the best paper you can possibly write.

-Note: Students who intend to conduct interviews may have to seek approval from the Office of Institutional Research Board (IRB) located in the Presidents Hall, especially if the data collection procedure(s) involves risk to human subjects and if the findings are to be disseminated outside of the classroom.
-This is an issue which Seton Hall University, the State of New Jersey, and the Federal Government see with utmost concern, especially if the interview and any other data collection method involve more than "minimal risk" to the research subjects.
+Note: Students who intend to conduct interviews may have to seek approval from the Office of Institutional Research Board (IRB), located in the Presidents Hall, especially if the data collection procedure(s) involves risk to human subjects and if the findings are to be disseminated outside of the classroom.
+This is an issue which Seton Hall University, the State of New Jersey, and the Federal

+Government see with utmost concern, especially if the interview and any other data collection method involve more than "minimal risk" to the research subjects.
 Since research involving human subjects may not begin without the IRB approval, you need to see the instructor to file the necessary papers as soon as possible.
-Given the lengthy process and the time needed for IRB approval, it is important to seriously think about the feasibility of conducting research involving human subjects.
+Given the lengthy process and the time needed for IRB approval, it is important to seriously consider the feasibility of conducting research involving human subjects.
 Completion of the research in one semester may be hard to meet unless IRB approval was granted well ahead of time.